anderslauri/eleutheria-gcp-iap/README.md

 4. Role `roles/iap.httpsResourceAccessor` is verified given email of JWT.
 Either directly as role binding in project or indirectly via membership in group in `Google Workspace`.

 `{1..3}` follow [JWT-verification as described by Google Cloud][JWT-Verification].
-This is an open source implementation of `Identity Aware Proxy` by Google.

-## Required role bindings in Google Cloud
+## Authentication and authorization management
-`roles/iap.httpsResourceAccessor` is required a role binding in project, either directly via email or indirect via membership in group in `Google Workspace`.
+Following `Identity Aware Proxy`.
+Access is managed using role `roles/iap.httpsResourceAccessor` in project, either directly via email or indirect via membership in group in `Google Workspace`.
 Conditional expressions are supported given scope of `Identity Aware Proxy`.

+### Conditional expressions
+`request.path`, `request.host` and `request.time` are supported in conditional expressions.
+These expressions are compiled in memory and validated against the parameters as provided through the `/auth`-endpoint.

 ## Forwarded Headers
 The following headers are required for `/auth`-endpoint.